 The Internet connection speed of the customer will primarily affect the website loading time.

 If the user is installed with security software that scans the traffic in real-time, the speed will be affected.

 The user’s browser add-ons will negatively impact the speeding time as well.

-The performance of the computer or mobile the visitor’s use will affect the loading and rendering of the page.
+The computer’s performance or mobile the visitor’s use will affect the page’s loading and rendering.

 These are a few factors that determine the speed.